s7887177/emily-cms/README.md

    ```

 4. **Access the application**:
    Open your web browser and navigate to `http://localhost:3000`.
-You should see the message "Hello, World!".